 - Set tab order and turn off tab order (mark the item as hidden) on any decorative items.

-- Add explanatory text as needed to describe your charts and their necessary context (perhaps via textbox or header tooltips).
+- Add explanatory text as needed to describe your charts and their necessary context (perhaps via textbox or visual header tooltips).

 Power BI Accessibility Features